1.00 The Board hereby presents its Report for the year ended March

 all lines of business of the Associate Company and of its engineering subsidiaries.

-14.03 The Associate Company is making capital investments to increase
+14.03 The Associate Company has made capital investments to increase

 the manufacturing capacities for almost all its product lines in the manufacturing segment

-and have been growing the revenue and profits of the manufacturing segment for the past
+and has been growing the revenue and profits of the manufacturing segment for the past few

-14.04 In the EPC segment, the Associate Company is focusing on
+14.04 In the Industrial Projects segment, the Associate Company has

-technology intensive project orders with comparatively shorter execution periods.
+been focusing on technology intensive project orders with comparatively shorter execution

-Petrochemicals, Fertilizer and Railways.
-The Associate Company is in a favorable position
+14.05 The Associate Company is in a favorable position to supply

-to supply products and services and participate in Indias growth story.
+products and services and participate in India's growth story, as India's

 15.00 AMOUNTS TRANSFERRED TO RESERVES, IF ANY :